 Bride on the Left, Groom on the Right

 As you attend weddings, you’ll likely notice that the bride traditionally stands on the left, with the groom to the right.
 This tradition dates back to the Middle Ages when grooms needed to be able to defend their brides, who were often kidnapped by competition.
 Standing on the right during the ceremony allowed the groom to keep their sword-fighting hand free while holding the bride with his left hand.
 Though brides now have little worry about kidnappings on their wedding day, it has become a standard and helps ease the flow of the ceremony, but it is ultimately up to the couple to decide.

 “Something blue” is part of an Old English rhyme: “Something old, something new, something borrowed, something blue.”
-The “something blue” portion was originally included as a way to ward off evil spirits and also represented love and fidelity.
+The “something blue” portion was originally included to ward off evil spirits and represent love and fidelity.
 The color blue is specifically used due to its Christian symbolism; The Virgin Mary is often depicted wearing blue, a color that has long represented purity.
 Also, historically brides wore hues of blue rather than white for their wedding attire.
-Brides today often include blue into their wedding ensemble in many creative ways, including sewn-in handkerchiefs in their dresses, blue heirlooms, sapphire jewelry, blue shoes, and more.
+Brides today often include blue in their wedding ensemble in many creative ways, including sewn-in handkerchiefs in their dresses, blue heirlooms, sapphire jewelry, blue shoes, and more.

 Bourbon Bottle Burial

 Burying a bottle of bourbon at the couple’s

 tradition rumored to reward them with a

 where this tradition started, but there is a